BhargaviKalaparty/Retail-Store-Performance/README.md

 The dataset given contains three key performance indicators (KPIs) at all the outlets of a retail company.
 In each variable, a high score is desirable.

-# Research scope and visualisations:#How much variation is there between the outlets?
+# Research scope and visualisations:

+• How much variation is there between the outlets?

 • The mean of KPI’s (location value and engagement score) to the respective store id’s.